A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: Preliminaries

+\begin{proof} As $J$ is $\omega$-compatible, the immersion $\iota: L \immerse X$ is totally real.
+Then as the immersion has only transverse double points, locally we can view $u$ as a $J$-holomorphic map with boundary lying in an embedded totally real submanifold and $\iota$ is the boundary restriction of $u$.
+Hence by Lemma \ref{regularity}, $u$ is smooth near boundary points which are not in $W$.
+Hence $\gamma$ is smooth. \end{proof}

-We also include a nontrivial Dirac measure in the datum of a holomorphic curve.
-If $m: W \to {\bf R}_+$ is a function, regarded as a positive measure on $S$ whose support is contained in $W$, then we call the tuple \beqn \tilde {\bm u} = (u, W, \gamma, m) \eeqn a {\bf marked holomorphic curve with mass}.
+We also allow a nontrivial Dirac measure in the datum of a holomorphic curve.
+More precisely, if $m: W \to {\bf R}_+$ is a function, regarded as a positive measure on $S$ whose support is contained in $W$, then we call the tuple \beqn \tilde {\bm u} = (u, W, \gamma, m) \eeqn a {\bf marked holomorphic curve with mass}.
 When $\partial S = \emptyset$, we simplify the notation as $\tilde {\bm u} = (u, W, m)$.